New Brighton, Merseyside: Churches

 New Brighton has two recognisable churches dominating the skyline and visible from the River Mersey.
 On Victoria Road, the Anglican St James Church by Sir George Gilbert Scott notable for its thin broach spire and a polygonal apse.
 It now incorporates the New Brighton Visitors Centre.
 St Peter and Paul's Roman Catholic Church at the top of Atherton Street, completed in 1935, is a prominent Grade II listed building in the Roman Gesu style, featuring a large dome on a drum.
 Nicknamed the "Dome of Home" by returning sailors, the church closed in 2008, before reopening in 2011.

 Black Pearl

-The Black Pearl Pirate Ship is a community art installation situated on the beach near Tower Grounds.
+The Black Pearl Pirate Ship was a community art installation situated on the beach near Tower Grounds.
 A replica of a three-masted pirate man-of-war, it is almost entirely constructed from salvaged materials and driftwood found on the beach.
-Unusually for an artwork it is the focus for many other activities, mainly as a children's play structure, but also as a mock-up vessel for RNLI exercises, wedding ceremonies and as a popular subject for photography.
+Unusually for an artwork it was the focus for many other activities, mainly as a children's play structure, but also as a mock-up vessel for RNLI exercises, wedding ceremonies and as a popular subject for photography.

-Originally constructed in 2013 by local artists Major Mace and Frank Lund, it has been damaged by both arson and storms and has been continuously maintained and reconstructed by its creators and local volunteers since then.
-The 'ship' has now become a semi-permanent landmark on the seafront attracting thousands of visitors a year and national media attention.
+Originally constructed in 2013 by local artists Major Mace and Frank Lund, it was damaged by both arson and storms and was continuously maintained and reconstructed by its creators and local volunteers until it was destroyed again, until, in March 2023 it was announced it would not be rebuilt.
+The 'ship' had become a semi-permanent landmark on the seafront attracting thousands of visitors a year and national media attention.